MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ### Prerequisites

-To complete this tutorial as written, you will need about 15 minutes and the following components:
+To complete this tutorial as written, you will need about 20 minutes and the following components:

 * [R Tools for Visual Studio download (RTVS)](https://www.visualstudio.com/vs/rtvs/)
 * [Microsoft R Client](rclient.md)

-The setup program for **R Tools for Visual Studio** adds the R project template and optionally installs **Microsoft R Client**.
+Setup for **R Tools for Visual Studio** adds the R project template and optionally installs **Microsoft R Client**.

 Sample data comes with Microsoft R so once you have the tools, there is nothing more to download.

-The dataset used in this tutorial is the *AirlineDemoSmall.csv* file.
+*AirlineDemoSmall.csv* is the dataset used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The *AirlineDemoSmall.csv* file contains three columns of data: two numeric columns, *ArrDelay* and *CRSDepTime*, and a column of strings, *DayOfWeek*.
 The file contains 600,000 rows of data in addition to a first row with variable names.

 ### Start a project